Expandi vs. Waalaxy

 What is the main difference between Expandi, Waalaxy, and ZoomInfo?

-ZoomInfo is an AI GTM platform providing B2B data (500M contacts, 200M+ verified emails), buyer intent signals, and multi-channel orchestration.
-Expandi and Waalaxy automate sending; ZoomInfo provides the intelligence that determines who to contact and when.
+ZoomInfo is an all-in-one AI GTM Platform providing B2B data (500M contacts, 200M+ verified emails), buyer intent signals, and multi-channel orchestration.
+Expandi and Waalaxy automate the sending; ZoomInfo provides the intelligence that determines who to contact and when.

 Which tool is safest for my LinkedIn account?

 No LinkedIn automation tool is completely safe, as all automated activity violates LinkedIn's Terms of Service.
-Expandi's cloud-based architecture with dedicated IP addresses and account warm-up features is generally considered lower risk than browser extension tools.
+Expandi's cloud-based architecture with dedicated IP addresses and account warm-up features is generally considered lower risk than browser extension tools because campaigns run independently of your browser.

-Waalaxy intercepts LinkedIn's extension-detection script and randomizes action quotas to reduce detection.
-External reports suggest 67% of Expandi users experience some form of account restriction.
+Waalaxy intercepts LinkedIn's extension-detection script and randomizes action quotas to reduce detection risk.
+External reports suggest 67% of Expandi users experience some form of account restriction over time.
 ZoomInfo does not automate LinkedIn actions directly, so it carries no LinkedIn account risk.

 Can I use ZoomInfo together with Expandi or Waalaxy?

 Yes.
-ZoomInfo provides the data and intelligence layer (verified contacts, intent signals, account insights), which you can export to Expandi or Waalaxy for campaign execution.
+ZoomInfo provides the data and intelligence layer including verified contacts, intent signals, and account insights that you can export to Expandi or Waalaxy for campaign execution.

-ZoomInfo integrates with major CRMs like Salesforce and HubSpot, and both Expandi and Waalaxy also connect to those CRMs.
-This combination gives you signal-driven targeting from ZoomInfo powering the automated outreach in your LinkedIn tool.
+ZoomInfo integrates natively with major CRMs like Salesforce and HubSpot, and both Expandi and Waalaxy also connect to those CRMs.
+This combination gives you signal-driven targeting from ZoomInfo powering the automated outreach in your LinkedIn tool of choice.

 Which platform is best for agencies?

 Expandi is the strongest option for agencies.
 Its Workspaces feature includes white-label branding, 110+ permission settings, centralized client dashboards, and no extra charge for inviting teammates or clients.
-Waalaxy's team features are more limited, with no white-labeling and no shared inbox.
+Waalaxy's team features are more limited, with no white-labeling and no shared inbox across team members.
 ZoomInfo serves enterprise GTM teams rather than agency-style multi-client management.

 How do the free plans compare?

-Waalaxy offers a permanent free plan with 80 LinkedIn invitations per month and basic automation.
-Expandi has no free plan, only a 14-day trial with full feature access.
+Waalaxy offers a permanent free plan with 80 LinkedIn invitations per month and basic automation features.
+Expandi has no free plan, only a 14-day trial with full feature access and no credit card required.
 ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, website visitor tracking, and HubSpot integration.
-ZoomInfo also offers a separate 7-day free trial with expanded access.
+ZoomInfo also offers a separate 7-day free trial with expanded access to the full platform.

 Which tool has the best email capabilities?

-ZoomInfo has the most email data, with 200M+ verified business email addresses maintained through continuous multi-source verification.
+ZoomInfo has the most extensive email data, with 200M+ verified business email addresses maintained through continuous multi-source verification by 300+ human researchers achieving up to 95% accuracy on first-party data.

 Waalaxy includes a built-in Email Finder using waterfall enrichment across 20+ sources with a claimed 61%+ match rate and less than 1% bounce rate, though cold email is restricted to the Business plan at $69/month.
-Expandi supports email via SMTP integration within its multichannel sequences but does not include an email finder.
+Expandi supports email via SMTP integration within its multichannel Campaign Builder sequences but does not include a built-in email finder.

 What are the biggest limitations of each platform?

-Expandi's main limitations are its higher price point ($99/month), reported integration issues with CRMs, and the inherent LinkedIn account risk that comes with any automation tool.
-Waalaxy's biggest constraints are its browser-extension dependency (Chrome must stay open), limited personalization variables (first name, surname, company only), and a hard cap of 800 LinkedIn invitations per month.
+Expandi's main limitations are its higher price point at $99/month per seat, reported integration complexity with some CRM workflows, and the inherent LinkedIn account risk that comes with any automation tool.
+Waalaxy's biggest constraints are its browser-extension dependency requiring Chrome to stay open, limited personalization variables (first name, surname, company only), and a hard cap of 800 LinkedIn invitations per month even on the highest self-serve tier.

 Do I need LinkedIn Sales Navigator with these tools?

 Sales Navigator is not required for any of the three platforms but enhances all of them.
-Expandi and Waalaxy can both import leads from Sales Navigator searches, unlocking filters beyond standard LinkedIn search.
+Expandi and Waalaxy can both import leads from Sales Navigator searches, unlocking more advanced filters than standard LinkedIn provides.

-ZoomInfo provides its own search filters with 300+ company attributes, making Sales Navigator less necessary for prospecting, though it can complement ZoomInfo's data for LinkedIn-specific engagement.
+ZoomInfo provides its own search capabilities with 300+ company attributes, making Sales Navigator less necessary for prospecting.
+However, Sales Navigator can complement ZoomInfo's data for LinkedIn-specific engagement and warm-intro discovery through shared connections.

 How helpful was this article?